dapr-sandbox/dapr-logicapps-extension/README.md

 ![Diagram](./assets/architecture_diagram.png)

-### Benefits

-* Run workflows anywhere - on your local machine, on-premises, on Kubernetes or in the cloud
-* Built-in tracing, metrics and mTLS through Dapr
-* gRPC and HTTP endpoints for your workflows
-* Kick off workflows based on Dapr bindings events
-* Orchestrate complex workflows by calling back to Dapr to save state, publish a message and more
+## Example

-You can use Dapr Workflows as the orchestrator for many otherwise complex activities.
+Dapr Workflows can be used as the orchestrator for many otherwise complex activities.
 For example, invoking an external endpoint, saving the data to a state store, publishing the result to a different app or invoking a binding can all be done by calling back into Dapr from the workflow itself.

-This is thanks to the fact Dapr runs as a sidecar next to the workflow host just as if it was any other app.
+This is due to the fact Dapr runs as a sidecar next to the workflow host just as if it was any other app.

 Examine [workflow2.json](./samples/workflow2.json) as an example of a workflow that does the following: